Dajti Express cable car

 The Dajt National Park, surrounding the eponymous massif, practically starts at the eastern edge of Tirana and is a very popular place for day trips out of the city.

-If you're short on time, however, you can hit the slopes of Dajti in just a few dozen minutes, thanks to the modern Dajti Express cable car, which will take you to places with spectacular panoramic views of the whole of Tirana.
+If you're short on time, however, you can head to the slopes of Dajti in just a few dozen minutes, thanks to the modern Dajti Express cable car, which will take you to places with spectacular panoramic views of the whole of Tirana.

 Up to 1,000 metres above sea level